Classical Physics: Spacetime and Fields

 \subsubsection{Noether theorem}

-Consider a physical system in the galilean frame of reference, described by the Lagrangian density $\textgoth{L}$ that depends on matter fields $\phi_A$, their first derivatives $\phi_{,i}$, and the coordinates $x^i$.
-The change of the Lagrangian density $\delta\textgoth{L}$ under an infinitesimal coordinate transformation (\ref{infcor1}) is thus
+Let us consider a physical system, described by a Lagrangian density $\mathfrak{L}$ that depends on matter fields $\phi$, their first derivatives $\phi_{,i}$, and the coordinates $x^i$.
+The change of the Lagrangian density $\delta\mathfrak{L}$ under an infinitesimal coordinate transformation $\delta x^i=\xi^i$ (\ref{infcor1}) is thus